josephsalmon/OrganizationFiles/guidelines/README.md

 # Communication

-We are mostly communicating using Slack (http://salmonlab.slack.com) and Mattermost (its open source alternative) in the group.
+We are mostly communicating using Slack http://salmonlab.slack.com and Mattermost https://mattermost.math.cnrs.fr/salmonlab/channels/general its open source alternative in the group.
-For visio-conferences you can use https://rendez-vous.renater.fr/ .
+For visio-conferences you can use https://rendez-vous.renater.fr/ or https://meet.jit.si/.